 Posted February 9th, 2018 at 7:01 pm by Dan Musick

-Many years ago I learned an important lesson about life: “When life gives you a lemon, make lemonade.”
+Many years ago, I learned a valuable lesson about life: “When life gives you a lemon, make lemonade.”
 A similar expression I heard elsewhere is that “opportunities often come disguised as problems.”
 The lemon – or the problem – is the change in shipping lengths for garage door parts, in particular, our garage door seals.

-I ran this by Andrew, our sales manager /operations coordinator a few months ago and together we have come up with a solution for homeowners so they don’t have to pay the exorbitant shipping fees for eight foot or longer products, in particular, the weatherstripping.
+I ran this by Andrew, our sales manager/operations coordinator a few months ago.
+Together we have come up with a solution for homeowners.
+To help prevent you from paying the exorbitant shipping fees for eight-foot or longer products, in particular, the weatherstripping.
 The solution is cutting and gluing.

 Super glue is super for garage door seals.
-Many of our seals are made with a hard PVC that can bond in less than a minute.
+Hard PVC makes up many of our seals so that they can bond in less than a minute.
 We recommend the gel type because it stays where you squirt it.
 It will also bond the flexible part of the seal, but it does tend to stiffen.
-That won’t normally be a problem, but if it does we recommend the E6000 glue.
+That won’t normally be a problem, but if it does, we recommend the E6000 glue.

 The E6000 glue bonds the vinyl well, especially on the soft twin contact bottom seals.
 The major consideration with this glue is that it can take a day or so to dry and bond.
 You will need to leave your garage door partially open for up to two days.